 Subversive, Skilled, Sublime: Fiber Art by Women is organized by the Smithsonian American Art Museum with the Smithsonian's Archives of American Art.
-Generous support has been provided by the Smithsonian American Women’s History Initiative, and the Lenore G. Tawney Foundation.
+Generous support has been provided by the Smithsonian American Women’s History Initiative, The Coby Foundation, Ltd, and the Lenore G. Tawney Foundation.

 In 1965 Adela Akers traveled to Peru as a weaving adviser to the Alliance for Progress Program.
 In South America, she was deeply influenced by the innovative textiles of pre-Columbian Peruvian weavers, and researched ancient fiber traditions.

 Painter and conceptual artist.
 Castagliola came to the United States from Cuba in 1961.
 She has B.A. (sociology), B.F.A., and M.F.A.degrees from the University of South Florida in Tampa and has taught art as an assistant professor at the university.

 Born in Ventura, California, Lia Cook studied theater at San Francisco State Universtiy before receiving her B.A. and M.A. degrees (1965 and 1973 respectively) at the Universtiy of California, Berkeley.